Benchmarking Model Predictive Control Algorithms in Building Optimization Testing Framework (BOPTEST): Results

 \section{Results}

 We demonstrate the effectiveness of our control framework for controlling building models in BOPTEST~\citep{blum2021building}, a software for simulation-based benchmarking of building HVAC control algorithms.
-The rest of this section details two test cases that demonstrate the results of deriving different surrogate models and discusses the subsequent control results for the control algorithms described in Section~\ref{sec:control}.
+This section details two test cases showcasing the results of deriving different surrogate models and discusses the subsequent control results for the control algorithms described in Section~\ref{sec:control}.